raymondpang365/version-control-guide/README.md

 Cheat sheet guidelines for developers wanting to get better at version control.

-## 1) CI / CD Guide

-This following guideline is written in the perspective of Agile Project Lifecycle Methodology.
+This following guideline is written in the perspective of Agile Project Lifecycle Methodology,  aiming to increase productivity, speed and quality of the project.

+## 1) Gitflow

-This adopts the methodology of &quot;long live master, short live feature branch&quot; (as known as gitflow), adopts test-driven development, and also continuous integration/development/deployment to increase project efficiency.
+Gitflow adopts the methodology of &quot;long live master, short live feature branch&quot; (as known as gitflow),

-## 2) Gitflow

 Feature branch: This is a private branch.
 For every feature, a new feature has to be created.
 The branch name would be in the format of <dev_name>/<feature_name>.
 Feature branch is short lived.